vmware-tanzu/tanzu-application-platform-reference-service-packages/packages/README.md

 done
 ```

-The prerequisites to that are that you must be authenticated to ghcr.io and you must have the correct permissions
-to write packages to `org`.
+You must be authenticated to ghcr.io and you must have the correct permissions to write packages to `org`.
 The authentication credentials can be provided either via [Docker login][docker-login] or via [`imgpkg` environment variables][imgpkg-auth-env], for example:

 ```sh